Irides-Chromium/compiler/simple-symbol/README.md

 | `/`  |     2     |    1     |   1    |    0    |    2    |
 +------+-----------+----------+--------+---------+---------+

-*NOTE:* If one operand has an implicit operand, it means it operates on the current cell.
-If one operand has an explicit operand, it means the next byte *may* be parsed.
+*NOTE:* If one param has an implicit param, it means it operates on the current cell.
+If one param has an explicit param, it means the next byte *may* be parsed.
 Present means "need to be present".
-0 means no, 1 means yes, none means there is no explicit operand.
-For the default value, "cell" means default cell, "none" means there is no explicit operand, "no effect" means no default value, others are indicated as numbers.
+0 means no, 1 means yes, none means there is no explicit param.
+For the default value, "cell" means default cell, "none" means there is no explicit param, "no effect" means no default value, others are indicated as numbers.

 ### Registers (cells)